openstack/api-site/firstapp/source/getting_started.rst

   instance.
 Typically, your public key is written to :code:`.ssh/id_rsa.pub`.
 If you do not have an SSH public key file, follow `these instructions <https://help.github.com/articles/generating-ssh- keys/>`_ first.
-  We'll cover these instructions in depth in :doc:`/introduction`.
+  We will cover these instructions in depth in :doc:`/introduction`.

-In the following example, :code:`pub_key_file` should be set to the location of your public SSH key file.
+In the following example, set :code:`pub_key_file` to the location of your public SSH key file.

 .. only:: fog